juananpe/ikastenbot/README.md

 ## For production
 1. Set [environment variables][2] that match the `.env.dist` file.
+2. Set an environment variable `TBGP_ENV` to any value.
-2. Point the web server to the `public/` directory of this project.
+3. Point the web server to the `public/` directory of this project.
-3. Repeat steps from `3.` and `4.` from the previous section in the production server.
+4. Repeat steps from `3.` and `4.` from the previous section in the production server.
-4. Generate Doctrine's proxy entities with `vendor/bin/doctriene orm:generate-proxies`.
+5. Generate Doctrine's proxy entities with `vendor/bin/doctriene orm:generate-proxies`.

+Step number 2 makes the application read the environment variables from the server, instead of the `.env` file.

 ## Send reminders to users
 The bot will send notifications to the users whenever the tasks or milestones